 - Follow proper autoclaving and disposal procedures for biohazardous waste.

 These engineering and work practice controls will be used to prevent or minimize exposure to bloodborne pathogens:

 - Sharps engineered for safer use (i.e. self-sheathing needles, needless systems etc.)

 - Biosafety cabinets

 PPE is provided to employees at no cost to them by individual laboratories or departments.
 Training in the use of the appropriate PPE for specific tasks or procedures is provided by the supervisors.
-Supervisors may contact OHP or BSO for informational or appropriate PPE assistance.
+Supervisors may contact OHP or BSO for information or appropriate PPE assistance.

 The types of PPE available to employees if needed are as follows:

 - Eye protection (safety glasses or face shield)